-- The summation includes cross-coupling between axes, but still presents a spectrum. - Can't do with PSDs and gRMS - The UUT structural stiffness, resonant responses and damping remain variables in the path to a more precise solution - The UUT response functions can be compared with the excitations to identify resonant response bandwidths of potential damage.
+- Combining the FDS damage traces from orthogonal axes (X1+Y1+Z1) provides a global indication of the 3 DoF severity of RS machines. - The summation includes cross-coupling between axes, but still presents a spectrum. - Can't do with PSDs and gRMS - The UUT structural stiffness, resonant responses and damping remain variables in the path to a more precise solution - The UUT response functions can be compared with the excitations to identify resonant response half-power bandwidths of potential damage.